mstephen19/vanilla-js-scraper/README.md

 -   ##### **`window: Object`**

+    This is not a fully-fledged window object, but supports many of the methods you already know, such as:

+    ```JavaScript
+    window.contentType
+    window.location
+    ```

 -   ##### **`document: Object`**

     This object is the starting point for traversing the DOM and extracting data from it.
 It supports the same methods you are likely already familiar with.

+    > Note: You **CANNOT** manipulate the DOM with this document object.
+It simply will not work.

     Example: